William Walcot

-William Walcot RE (10 March 1874 – 21 May 1943) was a Russian-Scottish architect, graphic artist and etcher, notable as a practitioner of refined Art Nouveau (Style Moderne) in Moscow, Russia (as Вильям Францевич Валькот).
-His trademark Lady's Head keystone ornament became the easily recognisable symbol of Russian Style Moderne.
-In 1920s–1930s, he concentrated on graphic art and was praised as "the best architectural draftsman" in London.
+William Walcot RE (Вильям Францевич Валькот; 10 March 1874 – 21 May 1943) was a Russian-Scottish architect, graphic artist and etcher, notable as an architect of refined Art Nouveau (Style Moderne) in Moscow, Russia.
+His trademark "Lady's Head" keystone ornament became the easily recognisable symbol of Russian Style Moderne.

+His career to a great extent falls into two halves: up to 1906 he worked as an architect in Russia, mainly in Moscow.
+Then in 1906 he moved to London, working initially as an architectural draftsman, but from the 1920s also finding considerable success as a printmaker in etching, still mostly on architectural subject matter.
+He represents one of the leading members of the final phase of the Etching Revival, in a boom which largely collapsed after the Great Crash of 1929.

 Biography

 Russia

-William Walcot was born in the village of Lustdorf, near Odesa in a mixed Scottish-Russian family.
+William Walcot was born in the village of Lustdorf, near Odessa in a mixed Scottish-Russian family.
+His mother was Russian, from a wealthy family.
 He grew up in Western Europe and South Africa, returning to Russia at the age of 17, and studied arts and architecture under Leon Benois at the Imperial Academy of Arts in Saint Petersburg.
 Later, he attended art schools in Paris.
 Walcot's career as an architect in Moscow lasted only six years, but he managed to leave a lasting heritage of refined, pure Art Nouveau.
 Unlike contemporary architects like Fyodor Schechtel, Walcot never ventured into Neo-Gothic or Russian Revival styles – his work is strictly Art Nouveau, in its English Decadent variety (according to contemporary Russian critics).